vespa-engine/blog/_posts/2023-07-03-announcing-maximum-inner-product-search.md

 which usually has catastrophic consequences for NNS index building.

 In some cases, pre-normalizing all vectors to the same magnitude is possible, and then MIPS becomes identical to angular distance.
-Therefore many NNS implementations offer using the negative or inverse of dot product as a distance, e.g., NMSLIB has [negdotprod](https://github.com/nmslib/nmslib/blob/master/manual/spaces.md#inner-product-spaces).
+Therefore, many NNS implementations offer using the negative or inverse of dot product as a distance, e.g., NMSLIB has [negdotprod](https://github.com/nmslib/nmslib/blob/master/manual/spaces.md#inner-product-spaces).

 Vespa also has this feature as part of its NNS implementation, named